anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 {{< hint info >}}

-[Trace And Optimize](../trace-and-optimize) will automatically do the same process so in some cases you do not need to use this component.
+[Trace And Optimize](../trace-and-optimize) will automatically do the same process, so in some cases you do not need to use this component.

 {{< /hint >}}